rhiannonstanford/juc-intake-form/jucFeedback.md

 A few minor nit-picks:

-[] Your validation errors appear very early while the user is still filling out the form, which is a strange experience for the user.
+[x] Your validation errors appear very early while the user is still filling out the form, which is a strange experience for the user.
 One idea is to wait for an input to be blurred before displaying validation errors.
+- move validation to the handleSubmit helper function from the handleChange helper

 [x] The validation error for the date says “this must be a `date` type, but the final value was: `Invalid Date` (cast from the value `””`).”
 It would be nice to use a simpler error message rather than the raw error given to you by your validation tool.